shristituladhar/SQL-DataWarehouseProject/README.md

 ## Related Project

-The Gold-layer views are used as a source for downstream **Exploratory & Advanced Data Analysis** in the companion repo:[`sql-data-analytics-project`](https://github.com/shristituladhar/sql-data-analytics-project)
+The Gold-layer views are used as a source for downstream **Exploratory & Advanced Data Analysis** in the companion repo: [`sql-data-analytics-project`](https://github.com/shristituladhar/sql-data-analytics-project)

 ---

 ## About This Project

-This project is inspired by the **"SQL Bootcamp"** series by [Data With Baraa](https://www.youtube.com/@DataWithBaraa).
+This project is inspired by the **"SQL Bootcamp"** series by **Data With Baraa**.
 While the core concepts are based on the tutorials, all implementation, structure, and documentation have been created independently to deepen my understanding and build a professional portfolio project.